pretix/pretix-docs/docs/trust/fiscal/austria.md

 Austria currently does not require sending electronic invoices in a structured format for transactions between businesses (B2B) or businesses and consumers (B2C).
-Austria only mandates e-invoices for transactions between businesses and the government (B2G).
+Austria only mandates e-invoices for transactions between businesses and the government (B2G). pretix currently does not support this.
-This is currently not supported by pretix.

 ## pretixPOS